 A visceral, luminous novel about a Métis woman tracing the life and death of her son.

 One late September day, amid the year’s first snowfall, the winter child is born.
-He does not breath.
-His mother watches helplessly until “at least the baby uttered a first tentative croak like a frog unsure of spring’s arrival.”
+He does not breathe.
+His mother watches helplessly until “at last the baby uttered a first tentative croak like a frog unsure of spring’s arrival.”

 Then again, and again, and again, the winter child narrowly avoids death’s reach.
-His mother knows “he would be her wound, she would have to battle to keep him with her, to defend him against the worst of all enemies.”
+But his mother knows: “he would be her wound, she would have to battle to keep him with her, to defend him against the worst of all enemies.”